-On behalf of the Board of Administration, I present the Federated City Employees' Retirement System's (the System) Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022.
+On behalf of the Board of Administration, I present the Federated City Employees' Retirement System's (the System) Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2023.

-The Pension Plan earned a time-weighted rate of investment return (net of investment fees) of (4.4)% for the fiscal year, compared to a (5.0)% return for its policy benchmark and a (7.4)% return for the Investment Metrics universe net median of public funds greater than \$1 billion.
-The System underperformed the net rate of return of 6.625% (the "discount rate") assumed by the Board and System's actuary for the fiscal year ended June 30, 2022.
-The Pension Plan earned a time-weighted net of investment fees rate of return of 8.6% and 7.2% for the three-year and five-year periods ending June 30, 2022, respectively, outperforming the Plan's discount rate over these time periods, while the Investment Metrics universe net median earned a time-weighted rate of return of 6.3% and 6.6% for the same periods.
+Over the past fiscal year, the System's time-weighted rate of return, net of investment fees, was 7.4%, compared to a 7.8% return for its policy benchmark and a 7.6% return for the Investment Metrics universe net median of public funds greater than \$1 billion.
+Additionally, the System earned a time-weighted annualized rate of return, net of investment fees, of 9.8% and 7.4% for the three-year and five-year periods ending June 30, 2023, respectively, while the Investment Metrics universe net median earned a time weighted rate of return, net of investment fees of 8.3% and 6.5% for the same periods.
+The System rate of return for the one-, three- and five-year periods compares favorably with the System's actuarily assumed rate of return (the "discount rate") of 6.625%.

-The Healthcare Plan earned a time-weighted rate of investment return (net of investment fees) of (10.0)% for the fiscal year, compared to a (9.2)% return for its policy benchmark.
-Additionally, the Healthcare Plan earned a time-weighted net of investment fees rate of return of 3.9% and 4.2% for the three-year and five-year periods ending June 30, 2022, respectively.
+The Healthcare Plan's time-weighted net of investment fees rate of return was 8.1% for the fiscal year, compared to a 7.6% return for its policy benchmark.
+In addition, the Healthcare Plan earned a time-weighted net of investment fees rate of return of 6.6% and 4.7% for the three-year and five-year periods ending June 30, 2023, respectively.
+The Healthcare Plan's one- and three-year rates of return compare favorably with the Plan's actuarily assumed rate of return (the "discount rate") of 6.0%.